mfikes/cljs-bean/README.md

 ## Object Extraction

-Applying `dissoc` on a bean produces a new bean.
-And, where possible, `assoc`, and `conj` on a bean produces a new bean.
+Where possible, operations such as `assoc` and `conj` on a bean produces a new bean.

 In these cases, the `bean?` predicate will be satisfied on the result.
-If so, `object` can be used to extract a JavaScript object from the bean:
+If so, `object` can be used to extract the wrapped JavaScript object from the bean:

 ```clojure
 (require '[cljs-bean.core :refer [bean bean? object]])